Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/HowTo/deploy/parameterConfiguration.md

 - [alzArm.param.json](https://github.com/azure/azure-monitor-baseline-alerts/blob/2024-09-02/patterns/alz/alzArm.param.json)

-The following changes apply to all scenarios, whether you are aligned or unaligned with ALZ or have a single management group.
+The following instructions apply universally, regardless of your alignment with ALZ or if you have a single management group.

-- Change the value of the following parameters at the beginning of parameter file according to the instructions below:
+- Modify the values of the following parameters at the beginning of the parameter file as per the instructions below:

   {{< hint type=note >}}
-  While it's technically possible to not add any notification information (no email, no ARM Role, no Logic App, etc.) it is strongly recommended to configure at least one option.
+  It is highly recommended to configure at least one notification option (email, ARM Role, Logic App, etc.) to ensure you receive alerts.
+While it is technically possible to proceed without any notification settings, doing so is not advised.
   {{< /hint >}}

-  - Change the value of _```enterpriseScaleCompanyPrefix```_ to the management group where you wish to deploy the policies and the initiatives.
-This is usually the so called "pseudo root management group", for example, in [ALZ terminology](https://learn.microsoft.com/azure/cloud-adoption-framework/ready/landing-zone/design-area/resource-org-management-groups), this would be the so called "Intermediate Root Management Group" (directly beneath the "Tenant Root Group").
+  - Set the value of _```enterpriseScaleCompanyPrefix```_ to the management group where you intend to deploy the policies and initiatives.
+Typically, this is the "pseudo root management group."
+In [ALZ terminology](https://learn.microsoft.com/azure/cloud-adoption-framework/ready/landing-zone/design-area/resource-org-management-groups), this refers to the "Intermediate Root Management Group" located directly beneath the "Tenant Root Group."
-  - Change the value of _```bringYourownUserAssignedManagedIdentity```_ to **Yes** if you have an existing user assigned managed identity with the ***Monitoring Reader*** role assigned at the pseudo root management group level or leave it to **No** if you would like to create a new one with the proper rights as part of the deployment process.
+  - Set the _```bringYourownUserAssignedManagedIdentity```_ parameter to **Yes** if you have an existing user-assigned managed identity with the ***Monitoring Reader*** role assigned at the pseudo root management group level.
+Otherwise, leave it set to **No** to create a new managed identity with the appropriate permissions during the deployment process.
-  - Change the value of _```bringYourownUserAssignedManagedIdentityResourceId```_.
-If you set the _```bringYourownUserAssignedManagedIdentity```_ parameter to **Yes**, insert the resource id of your user assigned managed identity.
-If you left it with the default value of **No**, leave the value blank.
+  - Update the _```bringYourownUserAssignedManagedIdentityResourceId```_ parameter.
+If _```bringYourownUserAssignedManagedIdentity```_ is set to **Yes**, provide the resource ID of your user-assigned managed identity.
+If it is set to **No**, leave this parameter blank.
-  - Change the value of _```userAssignedManagedIdentityName```_ to a name of your preference.
-This parameter is used only if the _```bringYourownUserAssignedManagedIdentity```_ has been set to **No**.
+  - Set the _```userAssignedManagedIdentityName```_ parameter to a preferred name.
+This parameter is only used if _```bringYourownUserAssignedManagedIdentity```_ is set to **No**.
-  - Change the value of _```managementSubscriptionId```_.
-If you set the _```bringYourownUserAssignedManagedIdentity```_ parameter to **No**, enter the subscriptionId of the management subscription, otherwise leave the default value.
+  - Update the _```managementSubscriptionId```_ parameter.
+If _```bringYourownUserAssignedManagedIdentity```_ is set to **No**, provide the subscription ID of the management subscription.
+Otherwise, leave it blank.
-  - Change the value of _```ALZMonitorResourceGroupName```_ to the name of the resource group where the activity logs, resource health alerts, actions groups and alert processing rules will be deployed in.
+  - Set the _```ALZMonitorResourceGroupName```_ parameter to the name of the resource group where activity logs, resource health alerts, action groups, and alert processing rules will be deployed.
-  - Change the value of _```ALZMonitorResourceGroupTags```_ to specify the tags to be added to said resource group.
+  - Update the _```ALZMonitorResourceGroupTags```_ parameter to specify the tags to be added to the resource group.
-  - Change the value of _```ALZMonitorResourceGroupLocation```_ to specify the location for said resource group.
+  - Set the _```ALZMonitorResourceGroupLocation```_ parameter to specify the location of the resource group.
-  - Change the value of _```ALZMonitorActionGroupEmail```_ to the email address(es) where notifications of the alerts (including Service Health alerts) are sent to.
-Leave the value blank if no email notification is used.
+  - Update the _```ALZMonitorActionGroupEmail```_ parameter with the email address(es) for alert notifications (including Service Health alerts).
+Leave it blank if no email notification is required.
-  - Change the value of _```ALZLogicappResourceId```_ to the Logic app resource id to be used as action for the alerts (including Service Health alerts).
-Leave the value blank if no Logic app is used.
+  - Set the _```ALZLogicappResourceId```_ parameter to the Logic App resource ID to be used for alert actions (including Service Health alerts).
+Leave it blank if no Logic App is used.
-  - Change the value of _```ALZLogicappCallbackUrl```_ to the Logic app callback url of the Logic app you want to use as action for the alerts (including Service Health alerts).
-Leave the value blank if no Logic app is used.
-To retrieve the callback url you can either use the [_**Get-AzLogicAppTriggerCallbackUrl**_](https://learn.microsoft.com/en-us/powershell/module/az.logicapp/get-azlogicapptriggercallbackurl) PowerShell command or navigate to the Logic app in the Azure portal, go to _**Logic app designer**_, expand the trigger activity (_When an HTTP request is received_) and copy the value in the URL field using the 2-sheets icon.
+  - Update the _```ALZLogicappCallbackUrl```_ parameter with the callback URL of the Logic App to be used for alert actions (including Service Health alerts).
+Leave it blank if no Logic App is used.
+To retrieve the callback URL, use the [_**Get-AzLogicAppTriggerCallbackUrl**_](https://learn.microsoft.com/en-us/powershell/module/az.logicapp/get-azlogicapptriggercallbackurl) PowerShell command or navigate to the Logic App in the Azure portal, go to _**Logic App Designer**_, expand the trigger activity (_When an HTTP request is received_), and copy the URL using the copy icon.

     ![Get Logic app callback url](../../../media/AMBA-LogicAppCallbackUrl.png)

-  - Change the value of _```ALZArmRoleId```_ to the Azure Resource Manager Role(s) where notifications of the alerts (including Service Health alerts) are sent to.
-Leave the value blank if no Azure Resource Manager Role notification is required.
+  - Update the value of `_ALZArmRoleId_` to specify the Azure Resource Manager Role(s) that should receive notifications for the alerts, including Service Health alerts.
+If no notifications are required for any Azure Resource Manager Role, leave this value blank.
+  - Update the value of _```ALZEventHubResourceId```_ to specify the Event Hubs that will be used for alert actions, including Service Health alerts.
+If no Event Hubs are to be used, leave this value blank.
-  - Change the value of _```ALZEventHubResourceId```_ to the Event Hubs to be used as action for the alerts (including Service Health alerts).
-Leave the value blank if no Event Hubs is used.
+  - Update the _```ALZEventHubResourceId```_ parameter with the resource ID of the Event Hubs to be used for alert actions, including Service Health alerts.
+Leave it blank if no Event Hubs are used.
-  - Change the value of _```ALZWebhookServiceUri```_ to the URI(s) to be used as action for the alerts (including Service Health alerts).
-Leave the value blank if no Webhook is used.
+  - Update the _```ALZWebhookServiceUri```_ parameter with the URI(s) of the Webhooks to be used for alert actions, including Service Health alerts.
+Leave it blank if no Webhooks are used.
-  - Change the value of _```ALZFunctionResourceId```_ to the Function resource id to be used as action for the alerts (including Service Health alerts).
-Leave the value blank if no Function is used.
+  - Update the _```ALZFunctionResourceId```_ parameter with the resource ID of the Function App to be used for alert actions, including Service Health alerts.
+Leave it blank if no Function App is used.
-  - Change the value of _```ALZFunctionTriggerUrl```_ to the Function App trigger url of the function to be used as action for the alerts (including Service Health alerts).
-Leave the value blank if no Function is used.
-To retrieve the Function App trigger url with the corresponding code, navigate to the HTTP-triggered functions in the Azure portal, go to _**Code + Test**_, select **Get function URL** from the menu top menu and copy the value in the URL field using the 2-sheets icon.
+  - Update the _```ALZFunctionTriggerUrl```_ parameter with the trigger URL of the Function App to be used for alert actions, including Service Health alerts.
+Leave it blank if no Function App is used.
+To retrieve the Function App trigger URL with the corresponding code, navigate to the HTTP-triggered functions in the Azure portal, go to _**Code + Test**_, select **Get function URL** from the top menu, and copy the value in the URL field using the copy icon.

     ![Get function URL](../../../media/AMBA-FunctionAppTriggerUrl.png)

   {{< hint type=note >}}
-  It is possible use multiple email addresses, as well as multiple Arm Roles, Webhooks or Event Hubs (not recommended as per ALZ guidance).
-Should you set multiple entries, make sure they are entered as single string with values separated by comma.
-Example:
+  You can use multiple email addresses, ARM Roles, Webhooks, or Event Hubs (though using multiple Event Hubs is not recommended as per ALZ guidance).
+If you set multiple entries, ensure they are entered as a single string with values separated by commas.
+For example:

   ```json
   "ALZMonitorActionGroupEmail": {